-In addition to the above financial performance measures, CBL will use the following measures to assess its operational performance in the 2024 financial year:
+In addition to the above financial performance measures, CBL will use the following measures to assess its operational performance in the 2025 financial year:

 Objective and Strategy Performance Measure Meet the financial targets contained within this SOI.
-Budgeted key performance indicators are met or exceeded.
+Review of corporate financials in comparison to budget.
 Manage the investment in a commercially astute and prudent manner.
-Ensure the Civic building is managed in accordance with the management agreement.
+Review of asset performance following the investing of capex and opex.